 Partnered and communicated with store management on additional responsibilities and productivity to ensure personal and company goals are in alignment.

-Most key holders list "sales floor," "product knowledge," and "visual standards" as skills on their resumes.
-We go into more details on the most important key holder responsibilities here:
+Most key holders use their skills in "sales floor," "product knowledge," and "visual standards" to do their jobs.
+You can find more detail on essential key holder responsibilities here:

 Merchandise associates ensure that customers get a complete shopping experience.
 They pleasantly arrange and stock merchandise on shelves for customers to purchase.
 Also, they assemble product displays and make sure popular and on-sale products are visible to customers.
 Part of their duty is to place the appropriate sales tag on items and record new developments in the store's inventory.
 Skills required for the job include excellent customer service, being detail-oriented, and relevant experience in sales.

-As far as similarities go, this is where it ends because a key holder responsibility requires skills such as "bank deposits," "retail store," "store sales," and "retail sales."
+While similarities exist, there are also some differences between key holders and merchandising associate.
+For instance, key holder responsibilities require skills such as "bank deposits," "retail store," "store sales," and "retail sales."
 Whereas a merchandising associate is skilled in "customer satisfaction," "basic math," "pallets," and "drive sales."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A customer service retail associate is responsible for providing the highest customer service for the store's customers by responding to their inquiries and concerns and recommending them goods and services that would fit their needs.
 Customer service retail associates support the marketing campaigns and promotional strategies of the store by offering and demonstrating products to the customers, as well as arranging stock displays, and monitoring the adequacy of inventories.
 They also escalate high-level complaints to management for immediate resolution and assist with product replacement and issuing refunds as needed.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, key holder responsibilities are more likely to require skills like "visual standards," "store management," "store sales," and "cleanliness."
-Meanwhile, a customer service retail associate might be skilled in areas such as "customer orders," "retail environment," "product line," and "fedex."
+Meanwhile, a customer service retail associate has duties that require skills in areas such as "customer orders," "retail environment," "product line," and "fedex."
 These differences highlight just how different the day-to-day in each role looks.

 On average, customer service retail associates earn a lower salary than key holders.
-There are industries that support higher salaries in each profession respectively.
+Some industries support higher salaries in each profession.
 Interestingly enough, customer service retail associates earn the most pay in the finance industry with an average salary of $32,384.
-Whereas, key holders have higher paychecks in the manufacturing industry where they earn an average of $30,477.
+Whereas key holders have higher pay in the manufacturing industry, with an average salary of $30,477.customer service retail associates earn similar levels of education than key holders in general.
+They're 1.0% more likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.Key holder vs. Manager trainee

 A manager trainee's primary function is to observe and gain practical experience from working with senior staff or managers and following their daily directives.
 Most of the tasks will be administrative support related, which will involve preparing reports and assessments, keeping and updating records, creating presentations, and crafting strategies alongside supervising officers.
 Furthermore, a manager trainee must attend training sessions, meetings, and workshops to learn more about managerial duties.
 It is also essential to understand and uphold all policies and regulations of the company, implementing them when the time comes.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from key holders resumes, they are more likely to have skills like "visual standards," "retail store," "store sales," and "retail sales."
-But a manager trainee might have skills like "management," "management position," "customer orders," and "customer satisfaction."
+The required skills of the two careers differ considerably.
+For example, key holders are more likely to have skills like "visual standards," "retail store," "store sales," and "retail sales."
+But a manager trainee is more likely to have skills like "management," "management position," "customer orders," and "customer satisfaction."

 An assistant manager trainee is responsible for helping the manager in charge of plotting the schedule of employees, training and development of new employees, and hiring new employees.
 Depending on the line of the business industry they are working with, they may also be asked to handle customer complaints as they mostly work in a customer-facing role.
 As a trainee, it is expected that your assistance is needed in making sure the team adheres to company policies, and customer complaints are resolved.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between key holders and assistant managers trainee, there are some differences that are important to note.
 For one, a key holder might have more use for skills like "visual standards," "store management," "retail sales," and "pet."
-Meanwhile, some assistant managers trainee might include skills like "provides supervision," "food preparation," "customer satisfaction," and "upselling" on their resume.
+Meanwhile, some responsibilities of assistant managers trainee require skills like "provides supervision," "food preparation," "customer satisfaction," and "upselling. "